Search

 {% hint style="info" %}

-* Only available when Line Labeling is enabled in a Span project.
+* Only available when line labeling is enabled in a span labeling project.

 {% endhint %}

-The **Answer matching lines in line labeling extension** allows users to apply the same answer to all matching lines from the search results in a project.
+The **Answer matching lines in line labeling extension** option lets you apply the same answer to all matching lines from the search results in a project.

-Clicking it will automatically select all matching lines in the editor based on the search results and direct you to the Line labeling extension.
-You can then modify the answer, and upon clicking Submit, the answer will be applied to all selected lines.
+Clicking it will automatically select all matching lines in the editor based on the search results and direct you to the **Line labeling** extension.
+You can then modify the answer, and when you click **Submit answers**, it will be applied to all selected lines.

 If an answer for a question is not modified, its existing value will remain unchanged.
 For example: